ISearchDesktop Interface

 Members

 The ISearchDesktop interface inherits from the IUnknown interface.
-ISearchDesktop also defines the following types of members:
+ISearchDesktop also has these types of members:

 Methods